 Yes.
-The cost for the cutter only is $675.
 The motor mounting hardware is part of the floats and is not part of the cutting component.
 The float kit can be added at anytime in the future.

 Our standard answer to this question is "check with your local authorities".
 However, it is NOT considered to be "automated" or "unattended".which typically is the determining factor of whether it is acceptable or not.
 We do not anticipate it to be an issue.
 (Keep in mind that some states do not allow cutting of certain types of vegetation.)

 We respect the laws and ordinances and suggest that you do to.
 Cattails are oftentimes a very good thing to have in a lake or pond - especially along the edges.
 However cattails that become out of control may need to be managed.

 A little known fact (even by authorities in land management) is that there is a invasive form of cattails called Narrow Leaf Cattail.
 This is a prolific hog of most any body of water when it gets a foothold.
 The problem is that many well meaning people think they are doing the environment a favor in protecting this because they incorrectly think that this is also a "good" plant.
 In fact it is NOT.
 This is a serious situation that should be addressed by those that protect and enforce our water and wetlands but they are unaware of the difference between a good and a bad cattail.